Old Kate Spade Necklace

 Penn’s Landing

-I haven’t lived in Philadelphia for over 30 years, so I do enjoy rediscovering what I thought I knew about Philly as well as exploring the new.
-The Hyatt Hotel that we stayed was located in Penn’s Landing, a waterfront area of Center City along the Delaware River section of Philadelphia.
+I haven’t lived in Philadelphia for over 30 years, so I enjoy rediscovering what I thought I knew about it and exploring the new.
+The Hyatt Hotel that we stayed at was located in Penn’s Landing, a waterfront area of Center City along the Delaware River section of Philadelphia.
 I don’t recall this area being this busy or developed when I did reside in Philly.

 Penn's Landing